-You may start JCU with only one child in college, but if in future years you will have two attending college (let alone two at JCU), please contact the Financial Aid Office.
+You may start JCU with only one child in college, but if in future years you will have two attending college (let alone two at JCU), please contact Student Enrollment and Financial Services.
 Know that your financial aid award and eligibility may change considerably with two in college versus one – your family income does not change, but your costs, ability to contribute, and expenses will!

 Your financial aid forms are a snapshot and only capture one point in time in your financial life.
 If you face changes in medical expenses, parental income, or other key income/expenses, be sure to contact us through the appeals process.

 Don’t forget the earning potential of students through the summers of the undergraduate years.
 Many students may not have held a job throughout high school, but summer earnings of a student are an important contribution toward tuition for the upcoming year.
 Or, at the least, summer earnings can be set aside to help with books, supplies, and outside spending costs.

 Believe it or not, if you file a federal tax return and owe taxes, you can enjoy tax breaks when paying for education.
 In any year, you can take advantage of one of the following:

 - Hope Scholarship Tax Credit – This is a credit that can be subtracted from your federal tax bill.
 You can claim the Hope Scholarship Tax Credit two times for one student – but only for the freshman and sophomore years.